W0dan/TestCraft/README.md

 install plugins into Visual Studio Express, I started looking for a suitable testrunner.
 My requirements were (are) that you can at least run all the tests of an arbitrary project / solution.
 I found something that was almost right (http://nharness.codeplex.com/), but it required a fixed reference from the testrunner to the test project.
-It also required the testrunner to know all the testfixtures in your test project.
+It also required the testrunner to know all the testfixtures in the test project.
 So I started writing my own (though I must admit that I have borrowed some code from NHarness).